viktorbezdek/awesome-github-projects/README.md

 ## Python

+- [Vinyzu/Botright](https://github.com/Vinyzu/Botright) - Botright, the most advance undetected, fingerprint-changing, captcha-solving, open-source automation framework.
+Build on Playwright, its as easy to use as it is to extend your code.
+Solving your Captc
 - [microsoft/SynthMoCap](https://github.com/microsoft/SynthMoCap) -
 - [chain-ml/council](https://github.com/chain-ml/council) - Council is an open-source platform for the rapid development and robust deployment of customized generative AI applications
 - [ultralytics/ultralytics](https://github.com/ultralytics/ultralytics) - Ultralytics YOLO11 🚀